maahma/Python-Data-Structures-and-Algorithms/README.md

 # Python DS&A
-This is my plan to practice data structures and algorithms using Python
+This is my study plan to practice data structures and algorithms using Python for coding interviews

-<b>Note: I used the following resources to form my study plan:<b>
+I used the following resources to form my study plan:
 - [Coding Interview Univeristy by John Washam](https://github.com/jwasham/coding-interview-university)
 - [Study Plan for the week by Ramiro Richmand](https://github.com/ramirorichmand/RR10_MyStudyPlan/tree/main)
 - [NeetCode 150](https://neetcode.io/practice?tab=neetcode150)